 5.030 All Other Financing Uses

 A line item for contingencies and refund of prior year receipts.
-While budgeted (and hence included in the FYF) little if any expenditure activity occurs on this line.
+No activity is anticipated to occur on this line.

 6.010 Excess of Revenues and Other Financing Sources over (under) Expenditures and Other Financing Uses